 James I of Aragon renamed the city as Palma de Mallorca.
 Also, it was the capital of the Kingdom of Mallorca.
 A municipality was founded which was governed by the University of the city and the Kingdom of Mallorca.

-The beginning of 16th century brought instability to the city.
+The beginning of the 16th century brought instability to the city.
 The commercial activities were reduced because of the Rebellion of the Brotherhoods, with frequent attacks from Turkish and Berber pirates.
 This instability lasted till the end of the 17th century.
-During this severe period, the city was divided into two sides namely Canamunts and Canavalls, with an impact on social and economical status of the city.
+During this severe period, the city was divided into two sides namely Canamunts and Canavalls, with an impact on the social and economic status of the city

-The mass tourism trade, which started since 1950, caused Palma and the rest of the island to go through some drastic changes.
+The mass tourism trade, which started since 1950, caused Palma and the rest of the island to undergo some drastic changes.
 It became the top destination for tourists and new workers from mainland Spain.
-This tourism wave carried with it economic growth and high employment.
+This tourism wave carried with its economic growth and high employment.

 In 1983 the Balearic Islands became one of Spain's autonomous regions, with Palma de Mallorca its capital.
 Now Palma is a popular tourist destination.
 Every year, thousands of tourists visit Palma.
 The islanders now enjoy the highest standard of living in Spain with a very relaxed atmosphere.